MohanLaoch/GE2-2023-Assignment-Declan-Cooke-and-James-Mohan/README.md

 I learned how simple behaviours and algorithms can translate into a more complex finished product as they start interacting with one another, with unintended and unexpected consequences.
 I also got more experience with working with state machines as a whole.

 ### James:
-I learned how you can use behaviours and states to create immersive and belieable AI.
-In addition, when we added the ability for the AI to interact with eachother, I learned the power of what artificial life forms are capable of through different emergent behaviours
+I learned how you can use behaviours and states to create immersive and believable AI.
+In addition, when we added the ability for the AI to interact with eachother, I learned the power of what artificial life forms are capable of through different emergent behaviours.

 # References